 Decreased Biodiversity (as a result of habitat loss) – it is thought growth of human population has had more impact on biodiversity than any other single factor in the 20th century – Wikipedia.org further outlines the impact of an increasing population on wildlife and biodiversity

-- There are too many people trying to fill a limited number of jobs within an area [leads to a level of job competition where labor price is diminished, and unemployment may rise] (borgenproject.org)
+Too many people trying to fill a limited number of jobs within an area [leads to a level of job competition where labor price is diminished, and unemployment may rise] (borgenproject.org)

 – UN Population Fund, via Borgenproject.org